Study Statement of Task

 - Discuss the relevance of the challenge, its magnitude, and implications;

-- Identify the key questions or issues related to the challenge that require the expertise of environmental science and engineering to address;
+- Identify the key questions or issues related to the challenge that require the expertise of environmental engineering to address;

-- Discuss the state of relevant environmental engineering and science knowledge and practice relevant to these questions and issues; and
+- Discuss the state of knowledge and practice in environmental engineering and aligned sciences relevant to these questions and issues; and

-- Identify areas where knowledge and practice need to advance to address these challenges, and discuss the type of research needed to achieve that advancement.
+- Identify areas where knowledge and practice need to advance to address these challenges.

 The project is being overseen by the Water Science and Technology Board in collaboration with the NAE Program Office, the Board on Energy and Environmental Systems (BEES), and other units at the National Academies of Sciences, Engineering, and Medicine.